plainprogrammer/ruby-librtmp/README.md

 ruby-librtmp
 ============

-Ruby bindings to librtmp (rtmpdump)
+Ruby bindings to librtmp (from rtmpdump)